wbamberg/idl-reference/docs/nsIXULTemplateBuilder.md

 This method is expected to have the same effect as calling both
 removeResult for the old result and addResult for the new result.

-@param aOldResult the old result
-@param aNewResult the new result
-@param aQueryNode the query that the new result applies to

 @throws NS_ERROR_NULL_POINTER if either argument is null, or
         NS_ERROR_INVALID_ARG if the ids don't match